andreasmhallberg/readingnotes/Bohas, 1990. The Arabic Linguistic Tradition.md

   > the shift of Arabic from a mainly oral language, specifi to an ethnically (more or less) homogenous community of 'native' speakers, to a language adapted to a basically written use by an elite of mixed ethnic background, within a richer and more complex cultural framework.

 - 3 factors forming ALT: 2-

   1. the study of *qirāʾāt*

    > Most of the figures associated with the early developments of grammar and philology ware mention in connection with the branch of knowledge technically called *qirāʾāt* ('reading' or 'recitations', i.e. of the Quran), the purpose of which is was to sift the many variant readings which were compatible with the ancient Arabic script in which the oldest copies of the holy text were written.

   2. the study of poetry

   3. the decree of ʿAbd al-Maliks to make Arabic the administrative language

 - Phonetics and metrics reached final form at end of 2nd/8th century as codified by al-Xalīl.
 Syntax and morphology reached final form in 4th/10th century.
   - Ibn Sarrāǧ's (d.
 928) *Kitāb al-Uṣūl* the first expression of the final canonical grammar.
 4

-- Quick growth an sophistication has lead to speculations of extraneous influences (Greek logic, Islamic Law).
+- Quick growth and sophistication has lead to speculations of extraneous influences (Greek logic, Islamic Law).
 4

 ### [Period of early grammar (9th century)]

 - Common misconception that Sībawayhi lay down the basic theory and later grammarians only refined it.
 Sībawayhi had "a quite different approach."
 4

 - Primary interest in treatises from 9th century is not to formulate generalizable rules, but to discuss isolated data, especially deviating data.

   - e.g. al-Mubarrad (d.989) has one chapter on the plural av *qaws* (*qisiyy*).
   - Mixing and juxtaposition of levels of the specific and general

 - Quranic commentaries of al-Farrāʾ (d.822) and al-Axfaš al-Awsaṭ (d.835)

 - Focus on lexicon and morpho-phonology.
 6

 - Only Sībawayhi had deep interest in syntax.

-- Theoretical assumptions illicit, only came into focus when fact deviate from principle.
+- Theoretical assumptions implicit.
+Only came into focus when fact deviate from principle.

 - Baṣran and Kufan schools

   - The two main centers of learning in the empire, overtaken by Bagdad in the middle of the 9th century.
 6
   - School (*maḏhab*) used for place of oral transmission of knowledge, which may or may not contain theoretical differences: 7

     > In fact, the divergencies between grammarians of Baṣra and Kūfa in the pre-canonical period were simply a particular aspect of the general situation of grammar, where the implcit and informal character of the theory made for the coexistance of several potntially conflicting solutions or analyses for the same problem.

   - Hypothesis (by Fleisch) that the conflict was constructed by later generations of grammarians "as a kind of historical justification" on the rivalry between al-Mubarrad (Baṣran) and Ṯaʿlab (Kūfan), in which al-Mubarrad was triumphant.
 7
   - The Kufa school not representative of one method (*samāʿ*) but of diverging opinions ascribed to them retrospectively.
 Gives the impression of focus on "usage".
 7

 ### [Period of codification (10th--11th centuries, 900- och 1000-talen)]